briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ## Communities

-The CDK, Terraform and Pulumi communities all great and a lot of people helped when I got stuck on issues writing these libraries.
+The CDK, Terraform and Pulumi communities are all great and a lot of people helped when I got stuck on issues writing these libraries.
 Thank you!

 - [cdk.dev](https://cdk.dev/)
 - [Terraform Section of HashiCorp Discuss Forum](https://discuss.hashicorp.com/c/terraform-core/27)